sturlabragason/sturlabragason.github.io/_posts/2023-06-22-Decentralized-Autonomous-Communities.md

 ### DAC building blocks

+#### Open-Source Knowledge Ecosystem

+In DACs, knowledge, creativity, and innovation are communal properties.
+Whether it's a new AI algorithm, a more efficient building design, or a breakthrough software update, all are shared freely among the network of DACs.
+This community-wide open-source approach fuels rapid progress and the spread of beneficial developments.

+Anything contributed that proves beneficial for one is immediately available for all.
+Hardware designs, digital artworks, software enhancements, AI models, architectural blueprints, community improvements - they are all documented and shared openly.
+This rich exchange empowers every DAC, promoting collective learning, adaptation, and advancement.
+By cultivating a culture of sharing and cooperation, DACs ensure that each new discovery or creation benefits the whole, fostering an ever-evolving ecosystem of knowledge and innovation.

 #### Global Workforce in the Metaverse

 Through the Metaverse, anyone in the world could virtually "go" to work, collaborating with colleagues, and serving clients from different towns, countries, or even continents.
 This allows for a truly global workforce that isn't restricted by geography.
 For instance, a specialist surgeon could perform complex surgeries through a robotic interface controlled via the Metaverse, allowing them to treat patients worldwide from their home town.

+#### Remote Work Centers

+To facilitate these new ways of working, each town could have a shared office or co-working space equipped with the necessary technological infrastructure, such as high-speed internet and AR/VR equipment.
+This could serve as a hub for remote workers, providing a space for collaboration and community, even when the work itself is being done for distant organizations or clients.

 #### Augmented Reality Training